 With regard to the duties, resources and activities referring to each Committee, reference should be made to paragraphs 7.2, 8.2 and 9.2 of the Report.

-Furthermore, see Table 3A and Table 3B for further information on how the work is carried out, the duration and number of meetings and any changes in the composition of the Committees.
+Furthermore, for further information on how the work is carried out, the duration and number of meetings and any changes in the composition of the Committees, see Table 3.